skeoop/skeoop.github.io/recursion/recursion-with-backtrack.md

 A couple of things to note about this problem:

 1. we have to look at every element before we know the answer.
 This is different from the `groupSum` problem where you can return as soon as you find the sum you want.
-2. we need a *helper method* to pass some information, such as the sum so far of elements in the first group and second group.
+2. we need a *helper method* to pass some information, such as the sum of elements in the first group and second group.

 ### Think in Code